Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 We will use the text in the `toxic_comments` dataframe to predict the data found in the `labels` matrix.
 That is, `toxic_comments` will be our `x_train` and `labels` our `y_train`.

+You may notice, the labels are also included in our `toxic_comments`.
+But they will not be used, as we will only be taking the `comment_text` column to become our `sequences` here in a moment.

 #### `toxic_comments` dataframe

 |    | id| comment_text  |   toxic |   severe_toxic |   obscene |   threat |   insult |   identity_hate |